Meeting Targets and Maintaining Epidemic Control (EpiC)

 What EpiC does for key and priority populations

-- Increased access to pre-exposure prophylaxis, voluntary medical male circumcision and tuberculosis prevention services.
+- Increase access to HIV prevention, including pre-exposure prophylaxis, voluntary medical male circumcision and tuberculosis prevention services.

-- Expanded HIV self-testing, index testing and network testing strategies.
+- Expand HIV self-testing, index testing and network testing strategies.

-- Improved treatment literacy, including undetectable and nontransmittable messages.
+- Improve treatment literacy, including understanding of messages about undetectable and nontransmittable.

-- Wider range of differentiated health services tailored to key populations, including violence prevention and response.
+- Provide a range of differentiated health services tailored to vulnerable populations, including mental health services and violence prevention and response.

-- Improved access to new high-quality antiretroviral therapy and viral-load testing services.
+- Improve access to new high-quality antiretroviral therapy and viral-load testing services.

-- Increased use of online platforms to engage previously unreached individuals and connect them to HIV services.
+- Engage previously unreached individuals and connect them to HIV services through online platforms.

 How EpiC bolsters local programs